 Through establishing an unconditionally accepting relationship with you, I seek to see the world through your eyes.
 I seek to understand your personal story and unique circumstances, your strengths, your emotional attachments, how you presently feel in your body, and the solutions you hope to find.

 Theoretically, this translates into a collaborative process most prominently informed by Narrative Therapy, Somatic Experiencing Therapy and Mindfulness Based Approaches.
 Depending on your unique needs and counselling goals, I also borrow from Emotion Focused Therapy, Solution Focused (Brief) Therapy and Dialectical Behaviour Therapy.
 On the next page, you can find a brief summary of the techniques and strategies of these theoretical approaches,

-My clinical judgement, techniques and strategies are informed by research based evidence, but first and foremost your individuality is the driver in our therapeutic process.
-Think of it this way: as we journey, you take the lead and I walk alongside you to bridge the gaps and clarify the path.
+Most importantly, your individualityis the driver in our therapeutic process.
+You take the lead and I walk alongside you to bridge the gaps and clarify the path.

 I am a Registered Clinical Counsellor licensed by the British Columbia Association of Clinical Counsellors (RCC #13008).
 I hold a Master of Arts (MA.) in Counselling Psychology from the University of Victoria and a joint Psychology-Counselling Bachelor’s degree from Simon Fraser University.